 - The Data Processor is only entitled to transfer the personal data stipulated in clause 2 to other data processors or third parties in circumstances where it has received written instructions (e.g. by e-mail) from the Data Controller to this effect.
 The Data Processor is not entitled to disclose or transfer personal data to third parties or data processors without the prior written instruction of the Data Controller, unless such disclosure or transfer is stipulated by law.
 In such cases, the Data Processor shall inform the data Controller of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest.

-- Before transferring personal data to another data processor (sub-data processors), the Data Processor must ensure that such sub-data processor has executed a data processor agreement in which the sub-data processor undertakes vis-à-vis the Data Processor to be subject to the same data protection requirements as set out in this Agreement, including with respect to implementation of necessary technical and organizational security measures.
+- Before transferring personal data to another data processor (sub-data processors), the Data Processor must ensure that such sub-data processor has executed a data processing agreement in which the sub-data processor undertakes vis-à-vis the Data Processor to be subject to the same data protection requirements as set out in this Agreement, including with respect to implementation of necessary technical and organizational security measures.

-- If the personal data is transferred to foreign sub-data processors, it must, in the said data processor agreement, be stated that the data protection legislation applicable in the Data Controller's country applies to foreign sub-data processors.
-Furthermore, if the receiving sub-data processor is established within the EU, it must be stated in the said data processor agreement that the receiving EU country's specific statutory requirements regarding data processors, e.g. concerning demands for notification to national authorities, must be complied with.
-Before the personal data is transferred, the data processor agreement must be submitted to the Data Controller in order to ensure that it is in compliance with the terms of this Agreement.
+- If the personal data is transferred to foreign sub-data processors, it must, in the said data processing agreement, be stated that the data protection legislation applicable in the Data Controller's country applies to foreign sub-data processors.
+Furthermore, if the receiving sub-data processor is established within the EU, it must be stated in the said data processing agreement that the receiving EU country's specific statutory requirements regarding data processors, e.g. concerning demands for notification to national authorities, must be complied with.
+Before the personal data is transferred, the data processing agreement must be submitted to the Data Controller in order to ensure that it is in compliance with the terms of this Agreement.

-- The Data Processor must, in its own name, enter into written data processor agreements with sub-data processors within the EU/EEA.
+- The Data Processor must, in its own name, enter into written data processing agreements with sub-data processors within the EU/EEA.
 As for sub-data processors outside the EU/EEA, the Data Processor must enter into standard agreements in accordance with Commission Decision 2010/87/EU of 5 February 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries under the European Parliament and the Council's Directive 95/46/EC ("Model Clauses").

 - The Data Controller hereby authorises the Data Processor to enter into Model Clauses with sub-data processors outside the EU/EEA on behalf of and in the name of the Data Controller, provided, however, that the Data Controller has beforehand given instructions to that effect in accordance with clause 5.1 above.